...

 Visiting your health provider is a must; you just cannot miss it at any cost.
 Your health provider needs to meet you and observe with expertise how you and your body are responding to the condition and naltrexone.
 Based on the assessment, your health provider adjusts the dose and continues or stops the medicine.
 If you avoid the visit or are irregular in visiting a health provider that will bring side effects and your recovery will be delayed unnecessarily.

-Naltrexone treatment may take longer time for some patients as the condition might be severe for some people.
+Naltrexone treatment may take a longer time for some patients as the condition might be severe for some people.
 This time will be difficult, but continuing to take the medicine and not losing confidence and hope are equally important.
 It is just that medicine will have different effects on different people, and this is a very natural process.
-Gradually, the result will be positive if you keep patients and continue taking naltrexone.
+Gradually, the result will be positive if you remain patient and continue taking naltrexone.

 • Pregnant women must inform their health provider regarding the condition

-• Know which medicines and food interact with Naltrexone
+• Know which medicines and foods interact with Naltrexone

 Opioid or alcohol reduces the production of endorphins, but naltrexone blocks those receptors and increases the endorphins by up to 300%, according to some research.
 For some individuals, LDN might not work as they could experience insomnia, disturbing dreams, and other similar issues.
 Furthermore, some individuals may work the night shift, so LDN may not suit them.
 Ultimately, your health provider will be the best judge to decide when to take the medicine, but you, as a patient, need to explain your routine and health history in detail.